vowstar/systemrdl-toolkit/README.md

-# SystemRDL Toolbox
+# SystemRDL Toolkit

-This is a comprehensive SystemRDL toolbox based on ANTLR4 that provides parsing and elaboration capabilities for SystemRDL files.
-The toolbox includes:
+This is a comprehensive SystemRDL toolkit based on ANTLR4 that provides parsing and elaboration capabilities for SystemRDL files.
+The toolkit includes:

 - **Parser**: Parses SystemRDL files and generates Abstract Syntax Trees (AST)
 - **Elaborator**: Processes and elaborates the parsed SystemRDL descriptions for further analysis and code generation